Quantum current dissipation in superconducting strings and vortons: Zero mode decay

 which is the zero mode \eqref{eq:Sigma-zero mode} rewritten in the linear representation.
 The other modes with $\omega^2\neq 0$ describe massive modes in the sense that they have the two-dimensional momentum $\ms{p}^2=\omega^2 \neq 0$.
 The zero mode is normalizable and localized around the string with an asymptotic tail $\exp(- m_\sigma r)$.
 On the other hand, the massive mode with the eigenvalue $\omega^2$ can be either normalizable or non-normalizable depending on whether $\omega$ is smaller or larger than $m_\sigma$.

 The current dissipation of superconducting string is caused by the zero mode decay into non-normalizable (i.e., not localized) massive modes.
 As stated above, a straight string does not allow this type of decay kinematically.
 Therefore the curves of strings play an important role to examine the stability of superconductivity.
-For the perturbative analysis, the interaction terms relevant to the zero mode and first-order deformations are read from the Lagrangian by substituting \eqref{eq:fluctuation} as
+For the perturbative analysis, the interaction terms relevant to the zero mode and first-order deformations $\mathcal{O}(\delta \phi,\delta\sigma)$ can be read off by substituting \eqref{eq:fluctuation} into the Lagrangian \eqref{eq:Lagrangian-U1xtU1}

 The first line contains the conversion vertex between the zero mode and massive modes of $\sigma_I$.
 The second line is the 3-point vertices among the zero mode and other scalars.
 Since the zero mode is a NG boson and has odd parity associated with the CP symmetry, other vertices such as the first power of the zero mode are absent.
 It is noted that the vertices in the second line induce little effect on the zero mode decay.
 This is due to several reasons that the scalars involved are heavy far from the string, the couplings are suppressed with the string profile, and the phase space limitation.
 Then we are lead to studying the zero mode decay with the conversion vertices (the first line in \eqref{eq:vertex}), which are described by the string classical deformations.
 Using \eqref{eq:fluctuation-phi-sigma} and \eqref{eq:M_I^2}, we find the conversion vertex written as